-To accommodate our growing fleet of electric vehicles we decided to provide charging ports for them, so that employees could charge up their cars while they are at the office.
+To accommodate our growing fleet of electric vehicles, we decided to provide charging ports for them, so that employees could charge up their cars while they are at the office.
 Unfortunately, the Backblaze office is located in an area with minimal parking, and we only had one spot assigned to us.
-Nearly everyone else parks in paid city parking garages near the office, none of these city garages have an electric charging station – shame on you San Mateo.
+Nearly everyone else parks in paid city parking garages near the office and none of these city garages have an electric charging station—shame on you San Mateo.

 Once we were able to get those few parking spots together, we started on another project, putting in charging stations for the three spots that we had accumulated.

 We experimented with a few different ones, but decided on the Bosch Power Max system, though we also kept a slightly smaller Leviton charger.
 These work like champions and are usually quick enough to charge most of our pure EV cars within four hours.
 Sometimes we swap cars in the middle of the day to let everyone get a sip of electricity for the commute home.

 Given the lack of local electric charging stations, we decided to let other electric car enthusiasts use our stations during off hours (nights and weekends).
 We do ask that anyone who uses one of the charging stations (including us) to fill out one of the forms below.
 That way, if someone wanted to use the charger, and someone came back and needed the spot, they would be able to contact them quickly.
 This works great on the weekends when some of our employees tend to come in for some quiet work time.
 There are usually one or two cars charging at all times.